sequelize/sequelize/docs/docs/usage.md

 ### MariaDB

-For MariaDB compatibility you have to install the package `mariasql@0.1.20`, or higher.
+For MariaDB compatibility you have to install the package `mariasql@~0.1.20`.
 The configuration needs to look like this:

 ```js